Ducki/ActiveTagHelper/README.md

 Adds `active` class to your links (like menu items, or `a` tags, but it actually works on every tag) based on whether its `asp-page`, `asp-controller` or `asp-action` matches the current URL.

+It's easy – just add a little attribute to your links.
+This is how:

 ## Compatibility
 Currently only tested on .NET 6.